 TANF, known as Families First in Tennessee, provides low-income families with financial support, educational opportunities, job training, child care, employment assistance, support services, and transitional benefits in an effort to aid these families in moving from government assistance to self-sufficiency.

-Currently, the ETSU Center for Community Outreach and Applied Research's Employment Services division provides a wide range of career assessment, job readiness, job retention, and training services to Families First clients in thirty-one counties throughout East Tennessee.
+Currently, the ETSU Center for Community Outreach and Applied Research's Employment Services division provides a wide range of career assessment, job readiness, job retention, and training services to Families First clients in twenty-four counties throughout East Tennessee.
 In addition, ETSU Employment Services has developed a large network of local businesses to provide clients with job placement opportunities.

 For more information or to apply for Families First, please contact your local Department of Human Services office at: